 1 East window containing the Minster’s medieval glass.

-2 Retro-Choir where thousands of pilgrims came to pray at the shrine of St John of Beverley.
+2 Retro-quire where thousands of pilgrims came to pray at the shrine of St John of Beverley.
 The new window and art installation are by Helen Whittaker.

 3 St Katherine’s Chapel provides a quiet space for prayer.

 4 The High Altar or Sanctuary.
 The oldest object in the Minster – the Sanctuary Chair (•) dates from the 8th century when St John founded the monastery here.
 The 14th century Percy Canopy (•) on the north side is a masterpiece of the ‘decorated’ Gothic style.